 The two cottages were exactly what we were looking for.
 Very clean, comfortable, and in a lovely location.
 We were well catered for, and so was our dog!
 When required, we received information for eating out, walks etc, and there is a full info book in the cottage.
 We used a local cordon bleu chef, for a meal in our cottage for a special occasion , who came recommended, which was lovely.
 We will definitely return in the future.

-As dog owners ourselves, we understand that you want to bring your dog on holiday with you, and we are delighted to welcome them ( with a ‘doggy welcome pack’!).
+As dog owners ourselves, we understand that you want to bring your dog on holiday with you, and we are delighted to welcome them.
 Here at Kernock, we are very dog friendly.
-We’ve even won awards for it – we are delighted to have won the Gold Award at the 2016/17 Cornwall Tourism Awards and also at the SouthWest Awards for Dog-friendly Business of the Year.
+We’ve even won awards for it.
+We are delighted to have won the Gold Award at the 2016/17 Cornwall Tourism Awards and also at the SouthWest Awards for Dog-friendly Business of the Year.

 We are very happy to welcome well behaved dogs (and their well behaved owners), but for the sake of peaceful coexistence and a happy holiday for all, we would ask that you follow a few simple rules, and remember that taking a holiday with your dog isn’t the same as taking a holiday from your responsibilities as a dog owner.
 That way we can keep our 5* cottages both dog-friendly and 5*.
 Many thanks for your cooperation.
 Below you will find useful information on dog services (vet, groomers, walking services), beaches, and a list of nearly 50 dog-friendly pubs and restaurants in the area.
-Our walkable local pub, The Weary Friar, is now dog-friendly too :).
+Our local pub – The Weary Friar – is dog-friendly, and is only 1/2 a mile away.
 The listings all have Access notes, contact details and SatNav codes, which will hopefully help you plan your dog-friendly Cornish adventure!

-Welcome to “Central Bark”, our dedicated dog-walking paddock, which has mown paths, a loop through the woods, benches for weary humans, poo bins, and even solar lighting for nighttime walkies!
+Welcome to “Central Bark”, our 6-acre dedicated dog-walking paddock, which has mown paths, a loop through the woods, benches for weary humans, poo bins, and even solar lighting for night-time walkies!

 On first arrival at Kernock, please keep your dog on the lead while it familiarises itself with the site.
 Please also keep your dog under control around the other properties (you may need to keep them on a lead at the start of your walk, until you get to open ground).
 There may well be other dogs staying in the other cottages.
 Please supervise “greetings” to ensure there are no doggy arguments or unwanted advances – many dogs are very well socialised, but others are shy and nervous of dogs they don’t know.
 There may also be children staying in the other cottages, and children who are not used to dogs are often either afraid of them, or may rush up to hug them, giving your dog a fright.
 What may be seen as a “nip” to a dog owner can be interpreted as “savaging” by those unused to dogs!
 We want to make sure that everyone has a happy holiday, so your cooperation is appreciated.
+All of the cottages have either a fully enclosed garden, or a large enclosed area near the hot tub, so the dog can be outside with you while you soak the day away, without you having to worry about them running off.
 The garden in the Coach House is fully enclosed with a beech hedge, picket fence and gate.
 Heather Barn has a large enclosed area behind the hot tub.
-From October 2016, Tree Barn will also have an enclosed garden.
-Owl Barn’s garden is not enclosed (but we are trying to work out how this might be possible, so watch this space).
+Owl Barn’s lower garden – where the hot tub is located – is fully enclosed.
+Tree Barn has a large fully enclosed lawn next to the cottage

 We have holiday dog tags for your use if you are concerned your dog may run off on the beach or elsewhere (if your own phone number is on your dog’s tag, you won’t be at home to answer it!)